sean1093/timeSolver/README.md

 # timeSolver.js - v1.0 (1.0.5)

-A small library for manipulating, validating and formatting JavaScript date object
+A small library for manipulating, validating and formatting JavaScript date object.

 ### [How to use]
 You need to use timeSolver object to manipulate JavaScript date object.
+For example, if you want to get datetime string with format "YYYYMMDD", you need to do by following:
 ```js
 var dateString = timeSolver.getString(new Date(), "YYYYMMDD");
 ```

 ### [method]

 #### Add and Subtract
 basic manipulate on date by different unit(type)
 ```js